 The loving embrace of husband and wife does not exhaust conjugal love.
 Instead, it aspires to fruitfulness or the desire to perpetuate itself by bringing new life into existence.
 “Marriage and conjugal love are by their nature ordained toward the procreation and education of children.
 Children are really the supreme gift of marriage and contribute in the highest degree to their parents’ welfare.”

-There are actions that are contrary to responsible parenthood and indeed intrinsically evil, such as “directly willed and procured abortion”, sterilization and “every action that either in anticipation of the conjugal act or in its accomplishment or in the development of its natural consequences, would have as an end or as a means, to render procreation impossible.” §14 The Pope does, however, affirm the lawfulness of what today is called Natural Fertility Regulation, which is free, without any medical side effects and conducive to happy marriages.
+There are actions that are contrary to responsible parenthood and indeed intrinsically evil, such as “directly willed and procured abortion”, sterilization, and “every action that either in anticipation of the conjugal act or in its accomplishment or in the development of its natural consequences, would have as an end or as a means, to render procreation impossible.” §14 The Pope does, however, affirm the lawfulness of what today is called Natural Fertility Regulation (or Natural Family Planning), which is free, without any medical side effects and conducive to happy marriages.
 The divorce rate among NFR users is 2% compared with the 50% of contracepting couples. §14